 Another pet friendly venue is Idle Hour Winery.
 They produce wines that are more reminiscent of a European style and believe in a minimalist style with no added yeast, gravity flow rather than pumping, & little new oak.
 This helps give the wines an elegance and freshness that pairs well with food.
 Only 2000 cases of wine per year are created, so to enjoy them you’ll need to either join their wine club.
 Or better yet, stop by their tasting room.
 Best yet, you can do both.

 What was originally called the Yosemite Gateway Restaurant has now become the Oakhurst Grill & 41 Lounge.
-The revamped menu includes exciting new dishes like the baby back ribs stuffed with brown sugar-coated apple and topped with honey BBQ sauce.
-Or cozy on up next to the fire and enjoy a locally distilled Whiskey from the aptly named Oakhurst Spirits.
+The revamped menu includes exciting new dishes like baby back ribs stuffed with brown sugar-coated apples and topped with honey BBQ sauce.
+You can also cozy up next to the fire and enjoy a locally distilled Whiskey from the aptly named Oakhurst Spirits.

 Nestled within the towering pine forest along the shores of Bass Lake, the Pines Resort is the ideal location for those looking for a great lake getaway.
 Within these friendly confines is the Pines Bar.
-Hosting the largest local craft beer selection in the region, live music, & a million-dollar view of Bass Lake, you’ll understand why people keep coming back to enjoy this watering hole.
+Hosting the region's largest local craft beer selection, live music, and a million-dollar view of Bass Lake, you’ll understand why people keep coming back to enjoy this watering hole.

 ______________________________________________________________________________________